|

 Summary

-N HIS first letter
+N his first

-the church at Corinth.
+in the church at Corinth.
 He specifically uses the example of prostitution,

 which, in Corinth at the time, would have been both heterosexual and homosexual.

-6:1220) points to the fact that, whereas most
+6:1220) points to the fact that, whereas most sins

 |